KindsBerg/MSc_Project/README.md

 and re-checks it on load and on every prediction.

-**`t_start` is a diagnostic only.** It has no meaning at inference — live monitoring has no protocol clock.
-It is blocked at export, at load and at predict, and the three time-containing feature sets cannot be exported.
+**`t_start` is a diagnostic only.** It has no meaning at inference — live monitoring has no protocol clock. `time_only`, the one feature set built from it, is blocked at export, at load and at predict (`export_model.FORBIDDEN_SETS`).

-**Known limitation: standardisation can diverge in one narrow, by-design edge case.**
-`export_model.training_standardise` and `StressModel.transform` both drive the same `compute_scale()` primitive, but with a different "wider" fallback operand when a reference window's IQR is zero for some feature: training falls back to that *subject's whole block* (all its windows, training-time only information); live inference falls back to the *reference buffer alone*, since a live wearer's future windows don't exist yet.
-`validate_migration.py`'s standardisation-agreement check confirmed the two procedures agree exactly on realistic data, then deliberately triggered this fallback branch and measured a **19.47** divergence on the probe column — real, and by design, not a bug, but worth knowing about if a real feature column ever has zero variance across a wearer's reference window (unlikely for continuous physiological signals over 40 windows, but not provably impossible).
-Not changed as part of this migration; flagged for awareness.
+**Training/live standardisation agreement is verified, not assumed.** An earlier version of `compute_scale()` took a three-tier fallback (reference IQR → subject-wide IQR → cohort IQR) where training's "subject-wide" tier used information (the subject's full window set) that doesn't exist yet at live warm-up, so training and live could silently fit different divisors — measured at a 19.47 divergence on a synthetic probe column. `compute_scale()` now uses two tiers only (reference → cohort), so both sides drive the same function on the same inputs. `validate_migration.py`'s standardisation-agreement check (`S7.5`) verifies exact agreement on realistic data and on that former divergence probe.

 ---